- Loud, persistent snoring

 Address Your Sleep To Ensure That You Can Rest, Recover & Grow

 Loud persistent snoring, poor concentration, daytime fatigue or early morning headaches could be a sign of sleep apnoea.
 Sleep apnoea is a serious yet common medical condition characterised by repeated interruptions in breathing throughout your sleep cycle.
 These interruptions, called apnoeas, are caused by the collapse of soft tissue in the airway, which prevents oxygen from reaching the lungs.
 Weak muscles in the airway, a large tongue, obesity and other factors may cause airway tissue to collapse and obstruct breathing.
 Sleep apnoea disrupts the sleep cycle and can dramatically impact energy, mental performance and long-term health.
 In some cases, if left untreated, sleep apnoea can be fatal.

 Through our professional partnership with Philips, we can offer you a priority, home based sleep study service for a simple yet comprehensive diagnosis of sleep apnoea.
-Visit the British Snoring & Sleep Apnoea Association’s website and take the accredited STOP-BANG online questionnaire to find out if you are at risk of sleep apnoea and could benefit from a diagnostic test.
+Visit the British Snoring & Sleep Apnoea Association’s website and take the accredited STOP-BANG questionnaire to find out if you are at risk of sleep apnoea and could benefit from a diagnostic test:

 Philips are the market leaders in home sleep study services and currently facilitate both the NHS and private sleep clinics across the UK.
 Upon completion of your sleep study, a highly qualified Philips Sleep Consultant will analyse and accurately score your results before your report is uploaded into our partnered Sleep Support Portal within 5-7 days.
 This will be further analysed by our doctor, before being relayed to you with a recommended action plan.

 The test is completed in the comfort of your own home using the Philips Alice NightOne home sleep testing (HST) device.
 No waiting for NHS Respiratory/Sleep Clinic referrals and no appointments or time off required, everything you need for testing is conveniently delivered directly to your door on a day and time to suit you.

 The Philips home sleep study uses state of the art equipment to quickly and accurately assess your Sleep Apnoea status, bringing you one step closer to treatment and a restful night’s sleep.